couchbase/query/docs/n1ql-preview-model.md

 ### Non-relational expressions

-We now highlight some non-relational expressions in N1QL.
+Let us highlight some non-relational expressions in N1QL.

 #### IS [ NOT ] MISSING